rodrigoalvesvieira/old-blog/_posts/2012-01-19-getting-started-with-clojure.md

 Finding Libraries
 -----------------

-There are known places where the community hosts open source Clojure code, one of them is the already mentioned [Clojars] and the other is [The Clojure Toolbox], which is organized by sections/categories...reminding me of [The Ruby oolbox].
+There are known places where the community hosts open source Clojure code, one of them is the already mentioned [Clojars] and the other is [The Clojure Toolbox], which is organized by sections/categories...reminding me of [The Ruby Toolbox].
 Also, don't forget that GitHub keeps a directory for listing repos by their dominant language, and [Clojure is also featured]!

-[The Clojure Toolbox]

 More
 ----